Atlético-MG accumulates R$ 30 million in prizes and seeks new millionaire jackpot in Libertadores | athletic-mg

-A victory this Tuesday will mean another important step for Atlético-MG in Libertadores and a reinforcement in the club’s box.
-Galo welcomes Emelec, at 19:15 (Brasília time), at Mineirão, for the decisive game of the round of 16.
+A victory this Tuesday will mean another important step for Atlético-MG in Libertadores and a reinforcement in the club’s cash.
+Galo receives Emelec, at 19:15 (Brasília time), at Mineirão, for the decisive game of the round of 16.
 The first leg, in Ecuador, was 1 to 1.
 Another tie takes to penalties the decision of the vacancy and of who gets the millionaire prize.

 Conmebol will pay US$ 1.5 million (more than R$ 7 million) to the teams that reach the quarter-finals of the Libertadores.